jdtang13/Normanate/README.md

     $ node seed --mongo mongodb://localhost:27017/test
     $ node seed --mongo -f mongodata.txt

+A similar process is needed to install the training data into the database.
+Run:

+    $ node train

+in the base folder to install all the training sets.
+This takes some time, but only needs to be done once to configure the database.

 ### Running the program

 The app is built using a weird Frankenstein hybrid of LESS and SASS at the moment for CSS, and Browserify for Javascript.
 A lot of it is handled in-app, but we use grunt to deal with any and all preprocessing.